Atalanta set to be without Ilicic for Champions League clash with PSG – Gasperini

 "Without Duvan Zapata, we had to make changes and find a different way, so we try to make up for these issues with other qualities."

-"Ilicic is fundamental for us, it was his season up until March, he was devastating in both Serie A and Europe," he continued.
+"Ilicic is fundamental for us, it was his season up until March, he was devastating in both Serie A and Europe.

 "It would be like Juventus missing Paulo Dybala or Lazio playing without Ciro Immobile, even Inter without Romelu Lukaku."